Start Here: Automated Insulin Delivery (AID) Systems Guide

 • An insulin pump.

-• When glucose is predicted to rise above target, the algorithm increases insulin (extra basal or auto-correction bolus).
+• When glucose is predicted to rise above target, the algorithm increases insulin (extra basal and/or an auto-correction bolus).

 • When glucose is predicted to fall, it reduces or suspends insulin delivery.

-• You must still enter carbohydrates eaten and bolus for meals.
-AID systems cannot yet replace food boluses.
+• You still need to enter carbohydrates eaten and bolus for meals.
+AID cannot yet replace meal boluses.

 How does the algorithm increase insulin?